 The answers to these questions will shape the future exploration for life on other worlds.
 We seek to answer these questions through laboratory, field and computational research, and use them as the basis for much of our education and outreach.
 To this end, the project is organized around three major research themes: The Stoichiometry of Life; The Habitability of Water-Rich Environments; and Astrophysical Controls on the Elements of Life.
 We pursue each theme by way of a number of focused research tasks.

-During Year 3 of our program, the Astrobiology Program at Arizona State University continued to advance most of the major research tasks described in our CAN5 proposal, and other new projects.
-These efforts resulted in at least 75 publications that appeared in print, were submitted or reached an advanced state of preparation or were presented at international conferences during the reporting period.
+During Year 4 of our program, the Astrobiology Program at Arizona State University continued to advance most of the major research tasks described in our CAN5 proposal, and other new projects.
+Some of these projects reached very significant conclusions, as summarized below.
+These efforts resulted in ~ 60 publications that appeared in print during the reporting period.
 These included several publications in high-profile journals.
 Collectively, this ongoing research advanced our goal of integrating life science, geoscience, planetary science and astrophysics to understand how the distribution of chemical elements shapes the distribution of life in space and time, and to guide the search for life beyond Earth.
 This work is comprehensively described in the main report.
 Key outcomes are highlighted here.

 1. The Stoichiometry of Life

 This theme includes several tasks aimed at elucidating relationships between the availability of bioessential elements and prokaryotic ecosystems.
-These tasks involved: experimental studies (Task 1); field studies and associated laboratory analyses at Yellowstone National Park, Cuatro Cienegas, Mexico and other sites (Tasks 2a, b, c and d respectively); evolutionary studies in the geologic and genomic records (Tasks 3a and 3b, respectively); and a coupled modeling-experimental project to understand the connections between biogeochemical cycles of carbon, oxygen and bioessential nutrient elements in prokaryote-dominated oceans (Task 4).
+These tasks involved: experimental studies in the laboratory (Task 1); field studies and associated laboratory analyses at Yellowstone National Park (YNP) and Cuatro Cienegas (CC), Mexico (Tasks 2a and b respectively); evolutionary studies in the geologic and genomic records (Tasks 3a and 3b, respectively); and a coupled modeling-experimental project to understand the connections between biogeochemical cycles of carbon, oxygen and bioessential nutrient elements in prokaryote-dominated oceans (Task 4).

-Task 1 projects continued to advance on multiple fronts, and melded somewhat with our Task 2 projects as samples gathered in the field were intensively studied in the laboratory.
+As in Year 3, in this project year Task 1 projects melded somewhat with our Task 2 projects as samples gathered in the field were intensively studied in the laboratory.
 Notable outcomes from Tasks 1 and 2 included:

-- Submission and publication of multiple papers tied to the genomics and biological stoichiometry of the Cuatro Cienegas field site (a special issue of Astrobiology on this site is planned for early 2012), led by ASU Co-I Jim Elser and collaborator Valeria Souza (National Autonomous University of Mexico).
-The work was the basis for a Nature News article on efforts to preserve this unique ecosystem.
+*Publication of multiple papers tied to the genomics and biological stoichiometry of the CC field site (a special issue of Astrobiology on this site was published in mid-2012), led by ASU Co-I Jim Elser and collaborator Valeria Souza (National Autonomous University of Mexico).

 2. The Habitability of Water-Rich Environments